Beyond the Walls (1984 film)

 Beyond the Walls (מאחורי הסורגים, MeAhorei HaSoragim, lit.
 "Behind the Bars") is a 1984 Israeli film directed by Uri Barbash and written by his brother Benny Barbash and Eran Preis.
 It was nominated for the Academy Award for Best Foreign Language Film.

 Plot

-The story takes place in the high-security block of the central Israel Prison Service jail.
+The story takes place in the high-security block of the Central Israel Prison Service jail.
 Uri and Issam are the leaders of the Israeli and Palestinian prisoner groups, respectively.
 After a musical performance in the prison, a row breaks out between Hoffman, a Jewish inmate, and a Palestinian.
 When Hoffman is killed, the security officer initiates a fight between the sides, pinning the blame for the murder on Issam's cell.
-Doron, the only Jewish prisoner in the Arab cell, is asked to sign a document implicating Issam in the crime, but refuses and commits suicide.
+Doron, the only Jewish prisoner in the Arab cell, is asked to sign a document implicating Issam in the crime but refuses and dies by suicide.
 He leaves a note saying that his cell was not responsible for the crime.
-As a result, Uri and Issam begin a general hunger strike, and make personal sacrifices in order not to break it.
+As a result, Uri and Issam begin a general hunger strike and make personal sacrifices in order not to break it.